+All services and related functions shall be a part of and subsidiary to the on-site automotive sales function.
 Activities may include automobile, truck, recreational vehicle, marine and farm vehicle, equipment sales and services subject to the following provisions:

-- A. Sufficient parking shall be provided on site for employees and customers per Table 515. - B. No vehicle that fits the definitions of "Vehicle Abandoned/Junked/Disabled" as defined in this Ordinance shall be parked outdoors. - C. Any business engaged in towing service shall dispose of vehicles that fit the definition of "Junked Vehicle" or "Abandoned Vehicle" as defined in this Ordinance within twenty-four (24) hours, unless they are stored inside a building. - D. All outdoor display areas for new and used vehicles, including self-propelled or towed recreational units and farm or construction and utility equipment, shall be paved, illuminated and property secured. - E. Fencing and/or buffering of display areas shall be required by the Board of Supervisors, as a condition precedent to a conditional use approval, where such provisions are deemed necessary to achieve compatibility with adjacent land use activities. - F. All repair work shall be conducted indoors. - G. All handling of fuel and materials used in the conduct of the business shall be carried out in accordance with legal and accepted safety standards. - H. All outside storage of parts or equipment shall be prohibited. - I. All repair and maintenance activities, except for fuel dispensing, shall take place within an enclosed structure.
+- A. Sufficient parking shall be provided on site for employees and customers. - B. No vehicle that fits the definitions of "Junked Vehicle" or "Abandoned Vehicle" as defined in this Ordinance shall be parked outdoors. - C. Any business engaged in towing service shall dispose of vehicles that fit the definition of "Junked Vehicle" or "Abandoned Vehicle" as defined in this Ordinance within twenty-four (24) hours, unless they are stored inside a building. - D. All outdoor display areas for new and used vehicles, including self-propelled or towed recreational units and farm or construction and utility equipment, shall be paved, illuminated and property secured. - E. Fencing and/or buffering of display areas shall be required by the Board of Supervisors, as a condition precedent to a conditional use approval, where such provisions are deemed necessary to achieve compatibility with adjacent land use activities. - F. All repair work shall be conducted indoors.